-The Eleventh Supplemental Ordinance provides that the Tenth Series Bonds shall be issued for the purpose of providing funds for any and all of the following purposes: (i) the refunding or redeeming of all or any portion of the outstanding Gas Works Revenue Bonds, First Series A, First Series C, Second Series A, Third Series, Fourth Series, Fifth Series A-1, Seventh Series, Eighth Series B, Eighth Series C, Eighth Series D and Eighth Series E, upon such terms and in such amounts as shall be determined by the Director of Finance (the "Refunded Bonds"); (ii) paying any termination payment that may become due and payable under a Qualified Swap Agreement in connection with the redemption or conversion of all or any portion of Gas Works Revenue Bonds, Eighth Series B, Eighth Series C, Eighth Series D and Eighth Series E; (iii) paying the costs of issuing the Tenth Series Bonds and any required deposits to the Sinking Fund Reserve; and (iv) paying any other Project Costs (as defined in the Act).

-The City covenants that the proceeds of the Tenth Series Bonds which remain available for the payment of the costs of refunding the Refunded Bonds, and after payment of the financing costs, and the required payment into the Sinking Fund Reserve, shall be deposited, held in, and disbursed from a special account of the Sinking Fund or from the escrow fund to be established pursuant to the Escrow Agreement (defined in the Eleventh Supplemental Ordinance).

-The City hereby authorizes the redemption of the Refunded Bonds, in whole or in part, in accordance with the terms of the 1998 Ordinance and the Refunded Bonds and further authorizes the Bond Committee or the Director of Finance, if it is determined to be necessary, to enter into an Escrow Agreement, providing, among other things, for the deposit and investment of a portion of the Tenth Series Bonds proceeds and any other available funds of the City in amounts sufficient, together with interest thereon, if any, to defease such Refunded Bonds so that such Refunded Bonds shall be deemed not to be outstanding under the 1998 General Ordinance, and providing for payment of the Refunded Bonds at maturity or redemption, as applicable, including all interest payable on such Refunded Bonds to such maturity or redemption dates, as applicable.

-All interest and income earned on the investment of such proceeds (except for amounts to be rebated to the United States), which is not required for the refunding or redemption of the Refunded Bonds, pending expenditure for the aforesaid purposes, may be transferred to and deposited in the operating funds of the Gas Works and applied as Gas Works Revenues in accordance with the 1998 General Ordinance.
+The Ninth Supplemental Ordinance provides that the Eighth Series Bonds shall be issued for the purpose of providing funds for any or all of the following purposes: (i) the refunding or redeeming of all or any portion of the outstanding City of Philadelphia, Pennsylvania, Gas Works Revenue Bonds, Sixth Series (1998 Ordinance), upon such terms and in such amounts as shall be determined by the Director of Finance (the "Sixth Series Bonds"); (ii) providing funds in order to make a payment (the "Termination Payment") to terminate, in whole or in part, the Qualified Swap (the "Sixth Series Swap") entered into with respect to the Sixth Series Bonds pursuant to a Qualified Swap Agreement (the "Sixth Series Swap Agreement"); (iii) paying the costs of issuing the Eighth Series Bonds and any required deposits to the Sinking Fund Reserve; and (iv) paying any other Project Costs (as defined in the Act).
+The City covenants in the Ninth Supplemental Ordinance that the proceeds of the Eighth Series Bonds which remain available for the payment of the costs of refunding of the Sixth Series Bonds, after payment of the Termination Payment, the financing costs, and the required payment into the Sinking Fund Reserve, shall be deposited, held in and disbursed from a special account of the Sinking Fund or the escrow fund to be established pursuant to the Escrow Agreement (defined below).
+The City authorizes the redemption of the Sixth Series Bonds, in whole or in part, in accordance with the terms of the 1998 General Ordinance and the Sixth Series Bonds and further authorizes the Bond Committee or the Director of Finance, if it is determined to be necessary, to enter into an Escrow Deposit Agreement (the "Escrow Agreement") providing, among other things, for the deposit and investment of all or a portion of the Eighth Series Bond proceeds and any other available funds of the City in amounts sufficient, together with interest thereon, if any, to defease such Sixth Series Bonds so that such Sixth Series Bonds shall be deemed to be not outstanding under the 1998 General Ordinance and providing for payment of the Sixth Series Bonds at maturity or redemption, as applicable, including all interest payable on such Sixth Series Bonds to such maturity or redemption dates, as applicable.
+All interest and income earned, if any, on the investment of such proceeds (except for amounts to be rebated to the United States), which is not required for the refunding or redemption of the Sixth Series Bonds, pending expenditure for the aforesaid purposes may be transferred to and deposited in the operating funds of the Gas Works and applied as Gas Works Revenues in accordance with the 1998 General Ordinance.

-Based on the report of the Director of Finance of the City required by the Act, the Eleventh Supplemental Ordinance determined that the pledged Gas Works Revenues (as defined in the 1998 General Ordinance) will be sufficient to comply with the rate covenant contained in the 1998 General Ordinance and also to pay all costs, expenses and payments required to be paid therefrom in the order and priority stated in the 1998 General Ordinance.
+Based on the report of the Director of Finance of the City required by the Act, the Ninth Supplemental Ordinance determined that the pledged Gas Works Revenues (as defined in the 1998 General Ordinance) will be sufficient to comply with the rate covenant contained in the 1998 General Ordinance and also to pay all costs, expenses and payments required to be paid therefrom in their order and priority stated in the 1998 General Ordinance.